LaunchCodeEducation/data-analysis/src/appendices/jupyter-notebooks/using-github-notebooks.rst

     - Switch to Codergirl folder.
   * - git clone <github url>
     - (paste link you copied earlier)
+  * - ls
+    - Ran ls to see if my project cloned
+  * - cd EDAExercises
+    - Switch into my new project folder

 .. figure:: figures/terminalcloning.png
    :alt: A screenshot of cloning a Github repo in terminal.